David H. Mortimer

-Mr. Mortimer has been actively involved in a variety of private initiatives.
-He was part of a private delegation that met with the presidents of Hungary, Romania, and the former Yugoslavia to discuss relations between the United States and these countries.
+Mr. Mortimer has also been actively involved in a variety of private initiatives.
+He was part of a delegation that met with the presidents of Hungary, Romania, and the former Yugoslavia to discuss their respective government’s relations with the United States.
 He was also invited as part of a delegation by the Chinese government to tour the country and meet with governmental officials.

-Mr. Mortimer was appointed commissioner of the Palisades Interstate Park Commission and serves as vice president of the commission.
-He is the former vice chairman of Scenic Hudson, Inc., and is a director of the Scenic Hudson Land Trust, one of the county's largest land trusts dedicated to preserving open space.
-He serves as president of the Mary W. Harriman Foundation.
+Mr. Mortimer was appointed commissioner of the Palisades Interstate Park Commission and presently serves as its president.
+He is the former Vice-chairman of Scenic Hudson, Inc., and is the director of the Scenic Hudson Land Trust, one of the county's largest land trusts dedicated to preserving open space.
+He also serves on the board of the New York Military Academy and serves as president of the Mary W. Harriman Foundation.

-During more than thirty years as a director of the New York City Ballet Company, he has held a variety of board positions before becoming director emeritus.
-Mr. Mortimer is a member of the Storm King Arts Center Council and serves on the Metropolitan Museum of Art's Visiting Committee of the Department of European Paintings.
+Mr. Mortimer serves on the Metropolitan Museum of Art's Visiting Committee of the Department of European Paintings.
 He has been involved in various capacities with the Whitney Museum, the National Purple Heart Hall of Honor, New York Council for the Humanities, the Economic Club, among other organizations.
 In addition, Mr. Mortimer is affiliated with several membership organizations, including The Council on Foreign Relations.

 He is married to Shelley Wanger, a senior editor at Pantheon and Alfred A. Knopf.